Augmentations, annuli, and Alexander polynomials

-We will see below that there is strong evidence in this direction for fibered knots, but not every knot.
+We will see in Section \ref{sec:defAlexfiber} that there is strong evidence that this formula holds for fibered knots, but not for every knot.
 For general $K$, one must also take into account disks with negative punctures at the Reeb chords $\gamma_{ij}$ mentioned above, and the disk potential for $M_K$ is not unique.

 \begin{remark} As we just saw, if the two branches of $V_K$ coincide, we have

 One might wonder how much information about $U_K^0(p,t)$ is known by $\Delta_K(\mu)$.
 Replacing $M_K$ and $U_K^0$ with $L_K$ and $W_K^0$ suggests that much information is lost in the limit.
 Using equations \eqref{d Q (F-G)} and \eqref{d mu (F-G)} and Proposition \ref{partial mu G partial Q G}, the result of exchanging $x$ and $p$ in Theorem \ref{T:Alex Aug} is